-After playing his high school years as a Lake Braddock Secondary School Bruin in Burke, Virginia, Davis elected to take his talents to Chapel Hill and play for Dean Smith's UNC squad in the ACC.
+After playing his high school years as a Lake Braddock Secondary School Bruin in Burke, Virginia, the Winston-Salem-born baller elected to take his talents to Chapel Hill and play for Dean Smith's UNC squad in the ACC.
 Davis, whose uncle Walter Davis also played for Coach Smith, notched 1,615 total points in 137 games as a Tar Heel and was named to the All-ACC second team as a senior as he helped the program advance to the Final Four in 1991, losing to Kansas in the Semifinals.
 Interestingly, that 1991 Tar Heels team narrowly missed a chance to play Mike Krzyzewski's 1991 Duke Blue Devils in the Championship game.
-Davis would end his collegiate career with an outstanding 43.5 percent three-point percentage, which is still a UNC basketball record in 2022.
+Davis would end his collegiate career averaging an outstanding 43.5 percent three-point percentage, which is still a UNC basketball record in 2022.

 Davis will always be known as a player who didn't hesitate to put up big numbers in a UNC uniform, as he scored in double figures in 58 percent of his college games.
 Once the 1991-92 season came to a close, Davis turned his attention to the 1992 NBA Draft and was selected by the New York Knicks in the first round (20th pick).
 After playing for the Knicks and various other NBA organizations during his 12-year professional career (Toronto Raptors, Dallas Mavericks, Washington Wizards, Detroit Pistons and New Jersey Nets), Davis retired in 2004 with 5,583 total points, 728 made three-point baskets and a 44.1 percent three-point percentage.
 While he never managed to hoist the Larry O'Brien Championship Trophy or play in an All-Star Game, he did help the Knicks reach the NBA Finals in 1994, by beating the Bulls in the Eastern Conference Finals thanks to some clutch free throws and taking a stacked Houston Rockets team to seven games before falling to the world champions.